HathorNetwork/rfcs/projects/feature-activation/0003-explorer-uis.md

 There must be a new option in the Tools dropdown, at the Explorer header.
 When clicked, it will open a new page specific for Feature Activation information.
 It will include a table as described in [this section](https://github.com/HathorNetwork/rfcs/blob/master/projects/feature-activation/0001-feature-activation-for-blocks.md#explorer-user-interface) of the original RFC, containing all Criteria for each feature, and also it's current state and acceptance percentage.

+Here are some more details, not shown in the mockup below:

-Also, there must be an indication on the block used to retrieve the "current" information, that is, the best block when the request was made.
-Its height should be displayed and there should be a link to its page (this is not shown in the mockup below).
+1. There must be an indication on the block used to retrieve the "current" information, that is, the best block when the request was made.
+Its height should be displayed and there should be a link to its page.
+2. The table should be sorted showing the latest features first, so we can see the new information first.
+That is, it should be sorted by  descending `start_height`.
+3. The table should be paginated to show at most 10 items.
+4. Add a `?` icon for each column title, that displays the column description when hovered.

 ### Mockup